September 15, 2020

 2020 has been an eventful year; for better and for worse.
 One of the more exciting and positive pieces of news this year is that Amazon is coming to the Nordics.
 More accurately, coming to Sweden.
 That being said, Amazon is still yet to confirm an official launch date.
 But having already released the Seller Central Sweden we expect it to be only a matter of time.

-To set you off with a head start, we have summarized the key benefits and how you can prepare for this exciting launch.
+UPDATE: Amazon.se is now live!
+To set you off for a great start, we have summarized the key benefits and how you can prepare for this exciting launch.

 By utilizing the API connection through Channable, it doesn’t only enable you to push the products.
 It also enables your product data and stock information to be automatically and instantly updated as soon as a product gets sold either via the Amazon marketplace or via your own webshop.

 Seize the opportunity by setting up product listings now.
-This will give your business a head start before Amazon launches its Swedish site.
+This will give your business a great start.